The Pearl Lounge Marrakesh Review (Evening Visit)

 - Dirty restrooms and unreliable charging ports.

 The Pearl Lounge Marrakesh Airport offers little value for money, with disappointing food, no alcohol, and limited functionality.
 Therefore, if you don’t have unlimited lounge passes, I would not waste a visit here.
-At $35 for entry, it’s difficult to justify a visit when you could just purchase similar or better food in the main terminal.
+At $35 for entry at the door, it’s difficult to justify a visit when you could just purchase similar or better food in the main terminal.
 This lounge experience reminded me of the Pearl Lounge at Sharm El Sheikh airport, which you can check out here.

 Staff: 4/10